Outdated Browser Detected

 Brothers Dal and Kam Singh Nijjar are happy getting involved with their local community.
 Greg Wilcox takes a journey to the centre of England to meet the inspiring Spar Meriden team

-It’s very apt that Spar Meriden overlooks the green that’s considered to be the geographical centre of England.
+It’s very apt that Budgens Meriden (previously Spar) overlooks the green that’s considered to be the geographical centre of England.

 For 20 years, brothers Kam and Dal Singh Nijjar have run the store which they claim not only sits at the heart of England but also at the heart of its community it serves.

 “We have good customer relations, we know a lot of our customers by their first names and we are the hub of the community,” says Kam.

 “We like to get involved.
 It can’t all be about making money – you have to be a focal point and be there to help the community.”